 - Use cases

-Changing the behaviors or beliefs of our clients that L&D are Order Takers is not easy.
+Changing the behaviors or beliefs of our clients that L&D are not Order Takers is not easy.
 It does not happen overnight.
 It takes time.
 It requires understanding the maturity level of your organization and all your business partners, and to establish whether or not they have the capacity to view L&D as Trusted Advisors.